Why we still use Doxygen (just not the way you think)

 So is Doxygen going out of style?

-The template is.
-The tool isn’t.
+The template is, but the tool isn’t.
 Doxygen still does the hardest part: extracting structured documentation from code.